AdamSobieski/Argumentation/README.md

 ## Templating

-[Semantic Kernel](https://github.com/microsoft/semantic-kernel) is interoperable with a number of templating systems and interesting possiblities include exploring these systems, e.g., [Handlebars](https://handlebarsjs.com/) or [Jinja](https://jinja.palletsprojects.com/en/stable/), instead of, in addition to, or in combination with those markup-based templating approaches indicated above.
+[Semantic Kernel](https://github.com/microsoft/semantic-kernel) is interoperable with a number of templating systems, e.g., [Handlebars](https://handlebarsjs.com/) or [Jinja](https://jinja.palletsprojects.com/en/stable/).
+These systems could be explored instead of, in addition to, or in combination with those markup-based templating approaches indicated above.
 Handlebars templates have a content type of `text/x-handlebars-template` and Jinja templates `text/jinja`.

 ## Knowledge Graphs